YuliangXiu/bvh-distance-queries/README.md

 python setup.py install
 ```

-If you want to modify any of the code then use the following command:
+If you want to modify any part of the code then use the following command:
 ```Shell
 python setup.py build develop
 ```